Copyright © Energy and Technical Services Limited May 2017

 e-Bench® was originally designed as a benchmarking database, hence its name.
 It was subsequently expanded to provide the targeting and monitoring functions we have discussed elsewhere in this proposal.
 However, it does have at its heart a very powerful benchmarking and simulation modelling tool, which allows us to normalize for the impacts of climate, utilization, equipment load and construction.
 The sophistication of these benchmarking features working alongside data capture and tracking systems makes e-Bench® unique internationally.

 e-Bench® has probably the best benchmarking datasets in Australasia.
-Energy TS who are the developers of e-Bench® is an energy management company as well.
+Carbon EMS who are the developers of e-Bench® is an energy management company as well.
 As part of their energy management work they have undertaken a number of Energy Audits, meaning they have acquired a large set of verified energy performance statistics which are used in e-Bench® as industry standard benchmarking standards.

 e-Bench® also has benchmarking where a series of normalizations or corrections are used.
 No other package in the world has the same range of sophisticated algorithms and benchmarking tools as e-Bench®.